dorphalsig/testgate/README.md

 You can use the low-level plugin directly, or apply the provided convention plugin that also enables and configures Detekt, Lint, Jacoco, and some Android test conveniences.

 Option A) Apply the convention plugin (recommended if available)
-- The convention plugin class is `com.supernova.testgate.convention.TestGateConventionPlugin`.
+- The convention plugin class is `com.supernova.testgate.conventions.TestGateConventionPlugin`.
 If published with an id, apply it by id; otherwise, apply by type in a build logic module.
 - What it does:
   - Applies `TestGatePlugin`
   - Applies and configures Detekt (XML report enabled, `ignoreFailures=true`), Android Lint (XML on, non-fatal), Jacoco